lisenpasha/rag-api/README.md

    → The LLM answer is returned along with the source PDF name and chunk index for each chunk that was used (traceability).

 ## Notes

+The embeddings for all 3 pdfs chunks were generated using the `scripts/build-index.ts` script.

 `simThreshold` and `topK` parameters can be tuned in config/app.ts